-Each RDMA_MSG or RDMA_NOMSG procedure has one "Reply chunk."
+Each RDMA\MSG or RDMA\NOMSG procedure has one "Reply chunk."
 The Reply chunk is a Write chunk, provided by the requester.
 The Reply chunk is a single counted array of RDMA segments.

-A requester MUST provide a Reply chunk whenever the maximum possible size of the reply is larger than its own inline threshold.
+A requester MUST provide a Reply chunk whenever the maximum possible size of the reply message is larger than the inline threshold for messages from responder to requester.
 The Reply chunk MUST be large enough to contain a Payload stream (RPC message) of this maximum size.
-If the actual reply Payload stream is smaller than the requester's inline threshold, the responder MAY return it as a Short message rather than using the Reply chunk.
+If the Transport stream and reply Payload stream together are smaller than the reply inline threshold, the responder MAY return it as a Short message rather than using the requester-provided Reply chunk.